Colorado State University Computer Science Department

 Fax: 970-491-2466

 Description: The course will focus on advanced software modeling and specification techniques.
 Topics include formal specification techniques, and model-driven software development.
-Basic knowledge of the UML is assumed.
+Good working knowledge of predicate logic, set theory, and basic knowledge of the UML is assumed.

 · Permission of instructor.